R&B Music of 1980s and 1990s

 1. Boyz II Men

-A career of four singers that expanded well into the 2010s with almost two diamond selling albums, the hits that Boyz II Men produced, songs like “I’ll Make Love to You”, “It’s So Hard to Say Goodbye to Yesterday”, “A Song for Mama”, or “End of the Road”, will forever be memorable as the Philadelphia group will be viewed as one of the greatest male groups of all-time.
+A group of four singers that led a career that expanded well into the 2010s.
+With two diamond selling albums, the hits that Boyz II Men produced, songs like “I’ll Make Love to You”, “It’s So Hard to Say Goodbye to Yesterday”, “A Song for Mama”, or “End of the Road”, will forever be memorable as the Philadelphia group will be viewed as one of the greatest male groups of all-time.

 2. New Edition

-The first rhythm and blues stars were a group of kids from Boston that consisted of Bobby Brown, Michael Bivins, Ronnie Devoe, Ricky Bell, and Ralph Tresvant who formed New Editions during the 1980s.
-Not only hit songs like “Cool It Now” and “Candy Girl” came from New Edition, while becoming teen sensations, but the legendary careers of Bobby Brown and Bell Biv Devoe also.
+The first rhythm and blues stars were a group of kids from Boston that consisted of Bobby Brown, Michael Bivins, Ronnie Devoe, Ricky Bell, and Ralph Tresvant who formed together New Edition during the 1980s.
+Not only hit songs like “Cool It Now” and “Candy Girl” came from New Edition, while becoming teen sensations, but the group also produced legendary careers of Bobby Brown and Bell Biv Devoe.

 4. R. Kelly